 Strength-Based Approach and Positive Psychotherapy

 Strength-based approaches tend to focus on each person’s resources (internal and external) to solve problems and promote growth.
-For example, a partner may use her or his sense of humor in negotiating a conflict with her or his spouse.
+For example, a partner may use her/his/their sense of humor in negotiating a conflict with her/his/their spouse.
 Positive psychotherapy is a specific type of strength-based treatment that is premised on scientific research and helps clients experience pleasant, engaged, and fulfilling lives.
 Importantly, those practicing positive psychotherapy do not negate or ignore conflictual or problematic experiences that bring people to seek therapy.
 Rather, these conflictual and problematic experiences are addressed within a strength-based context.
 Positive psychotherapy engages people to maximize their enjoyment and fulfillment in life while also buffering against future unpleasant outcomes (e.g., depression).

 Emerging Adulthood Issues